Skip to main content

 This component converts New Input System actions into TPT tile locations and can send a message to a target tile if you click on it.
 An example can be found in the AnimatedTilesDemo (Animation-MouseClicksDirect) and in the Layout demo.
 It's also used for the 'UI system'

 This component is an easy to use front-end for a TpActionToTile scriptable object instance.
-Check out the source code for this class if you'd like to dig into what's going on.
+Check out the source code for that class if you'd like to dig into what's going on.
 But generally the component is a better way to use this feature.

 InputActionToTile.png